 This site has set lofty goals to document all spitfire pilots and even match the aircraft they flew.
 The site's premise is that users add pilot pages, and, then other users come along later with other information to add, like images, links, and comments / questions.
 They can also identify a Spitfire by serial number or marking if they have that information, and, link that to the pilot page.
-This site is launched as BETA in September 2015 so it took some time for users to add pilots, but we want to honour each and every one and today in 2019, there are thousands added by many users, many of which are relatives.
+This site is launched as BETA in September 2015 so it took some time for users to add pilots, but we want to honour each and every one and today in 2025, there are approcimately 4,000 pilots added by many users, many of whom are relatives.

 When a user adds a pilot, this pilot is listed in their profile, and, the pilot page links to them as the author.
 Please read our section on volunteering to find out more.